 - Avoid touching the surface by holding the CD with your thumb inserted in the center hole and fingers squeezing the outside edge.

-- Sticky, greasy, gummy, or caked spots should be cleaned with baby shampoo mixed in lukewarm water; gently rub the CD surface with this solution using a soft cloth.
+- Sticky, greasy, gummy, or caked spots should be cleaned with baby shampoo or mild dish liquid mixed in lukewarm water; gently rub the CD surface with this solution using a soft cloth.

 - Make sure the CD is completely dry (no water drops) before putting it away.
 Pat the disk dry and then let it air dry for about a half hour.